Transient lunar phenomenon

-A transient lunar phenomenon (TLP) or lunar transient phenomenon (LTP) is a short-lived light, color or change in appearance on the surface of the Moon.
+A transient lunar phenomenon (TLP) or lunar transient phenomenon (LTP) is a short-lived change in light, color or appearance on the surface of the Moon.
 The term was created by Patrick Moore in his co-authorship of NASA Technical Report R-277 Chronological Catalog of Reported Lunar Events, published in 1968.

 Claims of short-lived lunar phenomena go back at least 1,000 years, with some having been observed independently by multiple witnesses or reputable scientists.
 Nevertheless, the majority of transient lunar phenomenon reports are irreproducible and do not possess adequate control experiments that could be used to distinguish among alternative hypotheses to explain their origins.

-Most lunar scientists will acknowledge transient events such as outgassing and impact cratering do occur over geologic time.
+Most lunar scientists will acknowledge that transient events such as outgassing and impact cratering do occur over geologic time.
 The controversy lies in the frequency of such events.

 Description of events

 Reports of transient lunar phenomena range from foggy patches to permanent changes of the lunar landscape.
 Cameron classifies these as (1) gaseous, involving mists and other forms of obscuration, (2) reddish colorations, (3) green, blue or violet colorations, (4) brightenings, and (5) darkening.
 Two extensive catalogs of transient lunar phenomena exist, with the most recent tallying 2,254 events going back to the 6th century.
 Of the most reliable of these events, at least one-third come from the vicinity of the Aristarchus plateau.

 An overview of the more famous historical accounts of transient phenomena include the following: